Tips for Small Business Grant Applicants Considering NCCIH

 - Develop a commercialization plan.
 Does the proposed project have commercial potential to lead to a marketable product, process, or service?
 (In the case of Phase II, Fast-Track, and Phase II Competing Renewals, does the Commercialization Plan demonstrate a high probability of commercialization?)

-- As you develop your application, we highly recommend that you reach out to the small-business development and assistance organizations in your state or community; one list is at https://sbir.nih.gov/resources/lifescience-state-contacts).
+- As you develop your application, we highly recommend that you reach out to the small-business development and assistance organizations in your state or community; agency and state contact lists are available at https://seed.nih.gov/node/560.

 - Consider attending an event hosted by the Small Business Administration’s SBIR Road Tour.
 Each tour stop is hosted by a local organization involved in supporting entrepreneurs in next-generation R&D. Current dates are from August through mid-November 2019 in selected U.S. cities and Puerto Rico.